The weight of fluids is the liquid part of your body. Body weight varies every day depending on what you eat and drink.

-Your total weight = body weight and fluid weight
+Your total weight = body weight and weight of fluids

-What you should do each day to balance your fluids?
+What do you need to do every day to maintain your fluid balance?

 - Weigh yourself